jayp12323/FreeEnterprise4/README.md

 - Cpaladin: Cecil starts as a paladin.
 Ordeals is still available as an objective as usual.
 - Csuperhero: This flag acts the same as Chero, except your starting character will obtain incredible stat boosts, until finding the earth crystal (their one weakness).
 - Ctreasure: Cnofree is forced on, and all normally free characters are hiding in chests/pots in the Overworld.
 Unrestricted characters only.
-- CMiab: Cnoearned is forced on, and all normally earned characters are hiding in MIABs everywhere.
+- CMiab `(wip)` : Cnoearned is forced on, and all normally earned characters are hiding in MIABs everywhere.
 Includes restricted characters
 - Tunrestrict: Allows ignoring the restrictions placed on tiers in the treasury/moon/underworld/overworld
 - Sprice/Spricey: Changes the price of items in shops.
 Can target armor/weapons/items individually
 - Salways: Items are forced to be guaranteed in shops